Whoaa512/starred/README.md

 - [deweller/switchaudio-osx](https://github.com/deweller/switchaudio-osx) - Change the audio source for Mac OS X from the command line.
 - [chkas/easylang](https://github.com/chkas/easylang) - An easy programming language that runs in the browser
 - [vlcn-io/cr-sqlite](https://github.com/vlcn-io/cr-sqlite) - Convergent, Replicated SQLite.
 Multi-writer and CRDT support for SQLite
-- [justjake/quickjs-emscripten](https://github.com/justjake/quickjs-emscripten) - Javascript/Typescript bindings for QuickJS, a modern Javascript interpreter written in C by Fabrice Bellard.
+- [justjake/quickjs-emscripten](https://github.com/justjake/quickjs-emscripten) - Safely execute untrusted Javascript in your Javascript, and execute synchronous code that uses async functions
 - [Luos-io/luos_engine](https://github.com/Luos-io/luos_engine) - Open-source and real-time orchestrator for cyber-physical-systems, to easily design, test and deploy embedded applications and digital twins.
 - [apache/age](https://github.com/apache/age) - Graph database optimized for fast analysis and real-time data processing.
 It is provided as an extension to PostgreSQL.
 - [madler/pigz](https://github.com/madler/pigz) - A parallel implementation of gzip for modern multi-processor, multi-core machines.